 No rest for the wicked

-Kagawa’s main sights are clustered close together in the north and northwest, connected by the Takamatsu expressway which runs through the entire prefecture.
-The port city of Marugame lies just next to the Seto Ohashi bridge linking Shikoku to Okayama in Honshu and encompasses some of the Shiwaku islands which make for an interesting day trip.
-Shop for a traditional paper fan as this is where 90 percent of them are produced.
+Kagawa’s main sights are clustered close together in the north and northwest.
+They are connected by the Takamatsu Expressway, which runs through the entire prefecture.
+The port city of Marugame lies just next to the Seto Ohashi Bridge, linking Shikoku to Okayama in Honshu, and encompasses some of the Shiwaku islands, which make for a great day trip.
+You can also shop for a traditional paper fan (uchiwa) in Marugame.
+Around 90 percent of uchiwa are produced here.

-Nearby is No. 75 of the Shikoku 88; Zentsu-ji.
-An impressive five-story pagoda soars over the large temple complex, said to be the birthplace of famed monk Kobo Daishi.
-Head to Mie-do Hall to see the actual spot where he was born and to experience the incredible kaidan-meguri; walking to the end of the path in pitch-black darkness running your left palm along the left-hand wall puts you closer to Buddha.
+Nearby is #75 of the Shikoku 88, Zentsu-ji.
+An impressive five-story pagoda soars over the large temple complex.
+It’s also the birthplace of Kobo Daishi, the founder of Shingon Buddhism in Japan.
+Head to Mie-do Hall to see the actual spot where he was born and to experience the incredible kaidan-meguri, a tunnel enveloped in pitch-black darkness.
+It is said that running your left palm along the left-hand wall brings you closer to Buddha.